MissAutumnForest/worm_bot/README.md

 # worm_bot
 A robot intended to carry a worm for wireless sniffing and other fun stuffs

+**This is far from done; right now it is just controlling the servos at a low level**

 ## Board Setup
 I am using an Arduino Uno for this project